 Chair of the Technical Committee arranges for the session to be listed in the Call for Papers for the meeting.

 Special Session Organizer is responsible for providing title and description of scope of session, determining the format of the session (e.g., speakers only, speakers and posters, panel discussion) inviting speakers to participate in the session, providing invited speakers with information about deadlines and other details of their participation and for conveying information about the organization of session to the sponsoring technical committee's representative to the Technical Program Organizing Meeting (TPOM).

-Technical Committee Representative to the Technical Program Organizing Meeting (one is appointed to represent each of the ASA's Technical Committees) attends the organizing meeting (TPOM) and arranges papers into special and contributed sessions.
+Technical Committee Representative to the Technical Program Organizing Meeting Each Technical Commitee appoints its representative, participates in the organizing meeting (TPOM) and arranges papers into special and contributed sessions.
 The representative arranges special sessions following the wishes of the special session organizer, where possible.

 Technical Program Chair of the Meeting is responsible for the overall organization of the technical program for the meeting including enforcing the deadline for receipt of abstracts and making final decisions on all aspects of the technical program.